-Releasing the latest series – Super Smash Bros.
-Ultimate – in December of last year, the latest iteration has hit the ground running as a competitive favorite.
+Releasing the latest series, Super Smash Bros.
+Ultimate, in December 2018 Smash has hit the ground running as a competitive favorite.
 While the latest and greatest issue always amasses the majority of a series’ community, Smash Bros has dedicated groups to each of their five editions – including, arguably its most successful game, Melee.

 Super Smash Bros.: Competitive by Nature